Kometa-Team/Kometa/docs/defaults/both/streaming.md

 !!! important

-    As of Plex Meta Manager release 1.21, the keys associated with this Defaults file has changed.
+    As of Kometa release 1.21, the keys associated with this Defaults file has changed.

     If you are setting custom images, you will need to use `<<originals_key>>`